 In this article, we will demonstrate different examples of using Excel VBA code to import a CSV file without opening it.
 Sometimes, we get our dataset in CSV format.
 However, the CSV format is not very user-friendly whether we open it with Excel or Notepad.
 Also, we might need to import data from a CSV file of our user and we don’t want to interrupt their files.
 So, it’s convenient to import data from a CSV file into an Excel file without opening it.

-3 Examples of Excel VBA to Import CSV File without Opening
+Excel VBA to Import CSV File without Opening: 3 Examples

 1. Apply VBA to Import Single CSV File without Opening in Excel